Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Opening hours

-North Kobble bush camp is open 24 hours a day.
-Check-in to your camp after 2pm and check-out by 11am on the day of departure.
+North Kobble remote bush camp is open 24 hours a day.
+Check in to your camp after 2pm and check out by 11am on the day of departure.

 Check park alerts for the latest information on access, closures and conditions.

-Location: from Mount Glorious Road, this bush camping site is accessed from the Lepidozamia track.
-The Lepidozamia track entrance is about a 50min drive from Walkabout Creek Discovery Centre in The Gap.
+Location: from Mount Glorious Road, this remote bush camping site is accessed from the Lepidozamia track, which is about a 50min drive from Walkabout Creek Discovery Centre in The Gap.

 Maps:

-Access: by walking along unmarked trails through steep terrain.
-You will need to be physically fit and have bushwalking and navigation skills, and have an emergency plan in place with a responsible friend or family member.
-A topographic map is required to find the bush camp site—map grid reference: 778 856.
+Access: by walking along unmarked trails over steep terrain.
+The steep walk in descends some 550m in elevation.
+You will need to be physically fit and have bushwalking and navigation skills and have an emergency plan in place with a responsible person.
+A topographic map is required to navigate to the bush camp site—map grid reference: 778 856.

 Number of sites: open area without separately-defined sites.
 A maximum of 9 people (3 x 3-person tents) can camp in this area at one time.